Fall 2023 Writing Retreats

 On the day of the retreat, we will provide sign-up sheets for optional one-on-one writing consultations with our peer graduate consultants throughout the day.
 These are short 15-minute meetings to check in, move past writing blocks, and plan next steps; your consultant can also help you to schedule a full-length 45-minute consultation with us during the UWC’s regular business hours.

-The UWC’s fixed budget enables us to provide regular coffee and a limited selection of snacks (fruit and trail mix).
-Additional food and drinks are donated by the retreat leaders, consultants, and participants.
-As stated in the “What to Bring” section above, we encourage writers to bring your own lunch, decaf coffee, tea, and other beverages.
+The UWC’s fixed budget enables us to provide regular coffee and a limited selection of snacks.
+As stated in the “What to Bring” section below, we encourage writers to bring your own lunch, decaf coffee, tea, and other beverages.
 All retreat participants are welcome to use our kitchenette, coffee maker, and hot water kettle.

 How to Prepare

 Take time to consider your goals for the day.
 How can you make the best possible use of this time for yourself?
 For example, do you hope to finish a project for an upcoming deadline, re-open an old paper you’ve been putting off, or take time to free-write about a new idea?
 Participants in past retreats report that they feel most productive when they begin by setting a specific intention and goal.

 Bring writing materials.
 If you’re using a laptop, consider charging it before the retreat or bringing an extension cord so that you’ll have more options for seating (not all of our tables have outlets).
 You’re also welcome to use one of the UWC’s desktop computers.